-1.5.3.1 Manual Mode
+1.5.4.1 Manual Mode

-By turning on the Manual Mode, the joint can be driven freely by hand.
+By turning on the Manual Mode, the joint can be moved freely by hand.

-• Turn on the joint manual mode, you can manually drag the robot links to reach the target position, making it easier to record the robot's motion trajectory, thereby reducing the development workload.
-When danger occurs, you can also use the manual mode to manually drag the robot away from the danger zone.

-• Drag sensitivity can be set in [Joint Control] - [Manual mode].
+- Turn on the joint manual mode, you can manually drag the robot links to reach the target position, making it easier to record the robot's motion trajectory, thereby reducing the development workload.
+When danger occurs, you can also use the manual mode to manually drag the robot away from the danger zone. - Drag sensitivity can be set in 【Joint Control】 【Manual Mode】 【Sensitivity】.